 IV.
-Establishment and Implementation of Procedure The County Manager, in consultation with the Chief Human Resources Officer and the County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.
+Establishment and Implementation of Procedure iv.
+Establishment and implementation of Procedure The County Manager, in consultation with the Chief Human Resources Officer and the County Attorney, is authorized to establish and modify, as needed, a procedure for implementing this policy.